cardano-scaling/website/monthly/2024-03-monthly.md

 ### Streaming plugins

-TODO sebastian

-- mention sundaelabs in text
-- Plugin architecture for exfiltrating and infiltrating events
-- Enables hygienic forks of Hydra which add different connections to the world (examples)
-- Clear interface for new mainline persistence
-- Maybe even refactor the existing API server as an EventSink
+SundaeLabs is working on a Hydra-based layer two protocol ("gummiworm") that requires the usage of `hydra-node` components in a different way than the default setup.
+As part of that, one of their fund 10 catalyst proposals was to extend the Hydra node with a couple different features that would make it easier both for them and for everybody building on Hydra.

+They have been working on a plugin architecture for exfiltrating and infiltrating events, which enables hygienic forks of Hydra that add different connections to the world.
+In the case of SundaeLabs, they are interested in consuming the Hydra event stream through Amazon Kinesis and store transaction archives on S3 for later reference.

+After an initial design phase resulting in [ADR29](https://hydra.family/head-protocol/adr/29/), they contributed the event source and sink abstractions, and refactored the Hydra node to use these new extension points together with core contributors.
+The `EventSource` and `EventSink` interfaces, along with the configurable list of `eventSinks` in the main `HydraNode` handle, allow to extend the `hydra-node` with any external system.
+It also paves the way for more scalable persistence methods on the mainline Hydra node, and might even allow to refactor the existing API server as an `EventSink`.

 ## Community